-The University of Auckland's Health and Counselling service is also available to you Monday-Thursday 9.30am-6pm, Friday 8.30am-4pm during the academic year.
+University of Auckland's Health and Counselling service is also available to you Monday-Thursday 9.30am-6pm, Friday 8.30am-4pm during the academic year.
 Summer hours will vary slightly.
 Please note that students must be registered to use this service so be sure to sign up before you move in.

-Outside of these hours, for 24-hour help, residents are advised to visit:
+Outside of these hours, call Healthline on 0800 611 116.
+For after hour emergencies, residents are advised to to visit: